InfoTech/css/README.md

 ### Colour variants

 Colour variants should be grouped logically, and ordered from light to dark.
 Within the colours file, colours should be listed alphabetically.
-For a given colour, there should be a lighter, light, regular, dark, and darker variation.
+For a given colour, there should be a lighter, light, regular, dark, and darker variant.
 If additional variants are needed beyond these five, a new variable/colour name should be used.

 ```scss
 // Blue